ylhoony/js-object-oriented-bind-call-apply-this-lab/README.md

   + `returnNewFunctionOf(functionToBeCopied, thisValue)`: Here, we ask you to write a function that returns a copy of the function passed through, but sets the `this` value of the function's copy.

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-object-oriented-bind-call-apply-lab'>Javascript Bind, Call and Apply Lab</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/js-object-oriented-bind-call-apply-this-lab'>Bind Call Apply Lab</a> on Learn.co and start learning to code for free.</p>